Stephen J. Lukasik: Life and career

-Lukasik became DARPA Deputy Director in 1967 and Director in 1970 until 1975.
+Lukasik became ARPA's deputy director in 1967 and director in 1970 until 1975.
 The period was marked by major new technologies and transferring results of ARPA research into deployed DOD and civilian systems.
 The new work included ARPANET expansion and Internet protocols.
-Other important national security technologies were smart weapons, Anti-Submarine Warfare capabilities using long towed acoustic arrays, artificial intelligence, speech understanding, unmanned aerial vehicle, and defense aid for of U.S. allies.
-In cooperation with the Defense Nuclear Agency, a Long Range Research Planning Program in 1973 that guided the introduction of ARPA research programs for the next thirty years, and included network-centric warfare, stealth technology, precision and autonomous systems, and theater missile defenses.
+Other important national security technologies were smart weapons, anti-submarine warfare capabilities using long towed acoustic arrays, artificial intelligence, speech understanding, unmanned aerial vehicle, and defense aid for of U.S. allies.
+In cooperation with the Defense Nuclear Agency, a long-range research planning Program in 1973 that guided the introduction of ARPA research programs for the next thirty years, and included network-centric warfare, stealth technology, precision and autonomous systems, and theater missile defenses.
 The efforts were facilitated by creating the classified Journal of Defense Research on Tactical Warfare.
 Research on the adverse climate effects of nuclear explosions earthmoving applications helped to discourage USSR use.
 Increased use of email for long-distance collaboration was newly introduced.

 Lukasik left DARPA for the Xerox Corporation in 1975, organizing its Network Systems Development Division to undertake research moved from Xerox's Palo Alto Research Center (PARC) to create an architecturally compatible line of electronic office system products for local area networks.
 These products included new technologies at the time such as Ethernet, the ALTO personal computer, the Smalltalk language, and laser printing.
-Three years later, he became RAND Corporation Vice President for National Security Programs and Chief Scientist.
-He also taught Technology and Public Policy in the RAND Graduate Institute and helped create the Information Society Journal.
+Three years later, he became RAND Corporation's vice president for national security programs and chief scientist.
+He also taught technology and public policy in the RAND Graduate Institute and helped create the Information Society Journal.

-The Federal Communications Commission new Chairman, Charlie Ferris, brought in Lukasik to become its first Chief Scientist in 1979 and restructure its technical resources to form the Office of Science and Technology.
+The Federal Communications Commission's new chairman, Charlie Ferris, brought in Lukasik to become its first chief scientist in 1979 and restructure its technical resources to form the Office of Science and Technology.
 While at the FCC, he facilitated the authorization of first direct broadcast satellites and also in the initiation of the Docket 81-413 rulemaking that would ultimately lead to the 1985 adoptions of unlicensed ISM band rules that are the foundation of Wi-Fi, Bluetooth, and many other products.
 He also introduced strategic technology planning into the FCC.
 The work also included examining the potential health effects of electromagnetic radiation from communication systems.